 - 1 (15 oz.) can chickpeas, drained and rinsed

 - 8 oz. feta chunk, preferably in brine, divided (see note)

 - 1/3 cup crumbled feta (see note)

 - Kosher salt and black pepper, to taste

 - In a large salad bowl, combine all salad ingredients.

 - For the vinaigrette, in a small bowl whisk together all ingredients.
 Season with salt and pepper, to taste.

 - Pour the vinaigrette over the salad and gently toss to combine.
 Taste for salt and pepper.
 Serve immediately.

-*campari tomatoes are juicy, sweet, and are larger than a cherry tomato but smaller than a plum tomato
+- Tomatoes: Campari tomatoes are juicy, sweet, and are larger than a cherry tomato but smaller than a plum tomato.

 Keywords: easy, chopped, authentic, Greek, fresh, healthy